-INFINITI has announced that it will be withdrawing from Western Europe, including the United Kingdom, from 2020 and ending production in Sunderland this year.
+INFINITI has announced that it will be withdrawing from western Europe, including the United Kingdom, from 2020 and ending production in Sunderland this year.

-This withdrawal will involve closing all retail operations.
+The withdrawal will involve closing all retail operations.
 However, dealerships will remain open until a ‘tailored transition plan is put in place’.

-‘The commercial reality for Infiniti in Western Europe is that there is simply no visibility of a viable and sustainable business either currently or in the years to come.
+‘The commercial reality for Infiniti in western Europe is that there is simply no visibility of a viable and sustainable business either currently or in the years to come.

-‘The global strategy for Infiniti is to focus upon the major growth opportunity regions of China and North America to optimise the business’
+‘The global strategy for Infiniti is to focus upon the major growth opportunity regions of China and North America to optimise the business.’

 Part of the brand’s new plan is to electrify all models in its portfolio by 2021 and discontinue diesel offerings, while putting more focus on its SUV line-up in North America and bringing five new models to China in the next five years.

-In a statement, Infiniti said: ‘In anticipation of its planned withdrawal from Western Europe in early 2020, the company is working to find alternative opportunities for any employees who would be affected, consulting with employee representatives where necessary and identifying opportunities for transition and training support where appropriate.
+In a statement, Infiniti said: ‘In anticipation of its planned withdrawal from western Europe in early 2020, the company is working to find alternative opportunities for any employees who would be affected, consulting with employee representatives where necessary and identifying opportunities for transition and training support where appropriate.

-‘Once this is complete, Infiniti will work with its retailers to conclude end of franchise agreements, providing the support and services necessary to ensure a smooth transition.’
+‘Once this is complete, Infiniti will work with its retailers to conclude end-of-franchise agreements, providing the support and services necessary to ensure a smooth transition.’